 Her case ended in a joyful airport reunion, but the future of asylum is uncertain

-ATLANTA — When Anabel fled El Salvador, she had to leave in the middle of the night without saying goodbye to her children.
+ATLANTA — When Anabel fled El Salvador, she had to leave quickly, without saying goodbye to her children.

 Eight years later, she is waiting nervously in the international terminal at the Hartsfield–Jackson Atlanta International Airport, where she's about to reunite with those children — and to meet her two grandchildren in person for the first time.